focusjordan/ORBIT/ORBIT_ROADMAP.md

 **Prerequisites**: Session 10 complete

+> ⚠️ **V2 Note**: In Session 21, registration is enhanced with auto-metadata extraction (genre, mood, BPM, key via CLAP/MERT).
+Design the metadata handling to be **extensible** — use a modular approach so AI metadata can be injected into the pipeline later.

 **Tasks**:
 - [ ] Create `src/api/handlers/register.js`
 - [ ] Accept audio (base64) + metadata in request body